kongondo/Padloper2Starter/README.md

 ### Demo 2

 [Demo 2](https://github.com/kongondo/Padloper2Starter/tree/demo-2) is similar to `Demo 1`.
 In addition, it demonstrates how to add inputs for and collect, process and display customer requests for customisation of elibigle products in their order.

+### Demo 3

+[Demo 3](https://github.com/kongondo/Padloper2Starter/tree/demo-3) demonstrates how to use hooks to validate VAT numbers and amend the applicability of EU digital goods tax in relation to business customers.
+It uses extra custom inputs similar to Demo 2.